deltaray-io/mesosim-docs/docs/job-definition-reference.md

 ### Indicators

 In the Indicators section, the user can define technical analysis indicators (such as the Exponential Moving Average) to be used during simulation.
 The indicators are calculated for the given Instrument using the provided timing parameters.
-Currently, the only supported Instrument is the underlying index’s price.The specified indicators are represented as standard variables in the ScriptEngine.
-Therefore they can be used in every place where a Statement is evaluated.
-For example
+Currently, the only supported Instrument is the underlying index’s price.

+The specified indicators are represented as standard variables in the [ScriptEngine](/docs/about-the-simulator/scriptengine.md).
+Therefore, they can be used in every place where a Statement is evaluated.
+For example:

 - Entry.Conditions
 - Exit.Conditions